fbpx

 • Women’s Shelters

-This Community Support Worker program includes 15 courses and two practicum placements, one early in the program to develop in students the understanding of what the responsibilities of a position as a CSW are in the community and a second, longer, practicum so students can gain relevant work experience before graduation.
+This Community Support Worker program includes 15 courses and two practicum placements: one early in the program to develop an understanding of what the responsibilities of a CSW are and a second, longer practicum, to help students gain relevant work experience before graduation.
 Graduates will obtain additional third-party certifications in: First Aid (level 1), Foodsafe (level 1), WHMIS, and CPI Non-Violent Crisis Intervention.

 Academic Requirements: